 2) Part2 information:

-- The information (e.g. EPC or others) used to distinguish different Ambient IoT Devices within the scope identified by the Part1 information.
+- The information (i.e. EPC or unstructured format) used to distinguish different Ambient IoT Devices within the scope identified by the Part1 information.

-Editor's note: Part2 information for the operator assigned and 3rd party assigned ID needs further study.

-NOTE 3: The coding for the above information is left to stage 3.
+NOTE 3: The coding for the above information and how to code the length for Part2 are left to stage 3.

 Figure 8.2.1-1: The example of Operator allocated ID